History of Manchester United F.C. (1969–1986): Dave Sexton

 Docherty had been popular with the fans, and the new manager, Dave Sexton, needed success to dispel the unfavorable comparisons.
 Sexton's track record was impressive – he had won the FA Cup and UEFA Cup Winners' Cup with Chelsea and taken unfancied Queens Park Rangers to the brink of the league title.
 He had rejected United's first approach for him to become manager in 1971, and had been linked with the job as long ago as 1969 when Busby's retirement was first announced.

 With the FA Cup win, United qualified for the UEFA Cup Winners' Cup, but were nearly expelled because of crowd trouble in Saint-Étienne.

 Once more United made it to the FA Cup final in 1979, but narrowly lost to Arsenal in what was known as the "five-minute final" for the flurry of goals in the last minutes.

-One of Sexton's most famous movements in the transfer market was the double signing of Joe Jordan and Gordon McQueen, who were both brought in from United's fierce rivals Leeds United, who had lost touch with the leading lights of the English game since Don Revie had left for the England manager's job in 1974.
-But, along with a Liverpool side going from strength to strength, United were now faced with a surprising new competitor for honours and the signature of star players in the shape of Nottingham Forest, managed by Brian Clough.
-The East Midlands club had returned to the First Division in 1977 and went on to win a league title, two European Cups and two League Cups over the next three seasons.
+Among Dave Sexton's most notable transfer market moves was the double acquisition of Joe Jordan and Gordon McQueen from fierce rivals Leeds United, a club that had struggled to remain at the pinnacle of English football following Don Revie's departure for the England national team in 1974.
+Alongside an increasingly dominant Liverpool, United confronted a formidable new rival in Brian Clough's Nottingham Forest.
+After securing promotion to the First Division in 1977, the East Midlands side mounted a historic run, capturing one First Division title, two European Cups, and two League Cups over the next three seasons.

 The 1979–80 season, before which United had paid a club record £750,000 to sign midfielder Ray Wilkins from Chelsea, saw the Reds narrowly miss out on league glory, finishing second to Liverpool.
 During that season, United fans were blamed for a collapse at Ayresome Park causing the death of two Middlesbrough supporters.
 Controversy also erupted over allegations that United had been making illegal payments to young players, an allegation which was made shortly before the sudden death of chairman Louis Edwards.

 An injury crisis at the start of 1980–81 caused the team to slump to mid-table and suffer an early exit from the FA Cup, although at least Sexton managed to keep United clear of the threat of relegation.
 Desperate to stop the rot, Sexton brought in striker Garry Birtles for a club record £1.25 million, yet he was to prove an expensive failure who took 30 games to score his first goal.
 United won their final seven games of the season but still finished just eighth in the league.

 Despite achieving runners-up spot in the league and reaching an FA Cup final during his time at the club, Sexton knew that "nearly" just wasn't good enough for United fans, and he was sacked at the end of the 1980–81 season.